SeanMcP/talks/the-next-generation-of-front-end-architecture/slides.md

 <!--
 - TITLE
-- The biggest tradeoff is that often full-page loads "feel" slow to the user
+- The biggest is that often full-page loads "feel" slow to the user
   - Even if the response from the server is relatively quick
 - So this architecture is best for shorter sessions
+  - When a users will only be on site for a few pages
 - Thanks to network latency, navigation multiple pages in a session...
   - Is heavier than loading everything up front
+  - (Which is a pattern we'll look at later)
 - And finally, it is challenging to creating highly interactive experiences...
   - When you are depending on plugins for interactivity
 - To build a more immersive experience, you need to look at...